friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 Because of incompatibilities between GHC versions, Stack treats GHC as a project dependency: Stack will download and use the appropriate version of GHC for your project.
 However, the GHC binaries that Stack currently distributes are incompatible with Apple M1 (and presumably M2) chips.
+Moreover, I've gotten reports that the Stack binaries distributed by Homebrew and _haskellstack.org_ exhibit unexpected errors.
-This is a known issue, and it will hopefully be fixed soon.
+These are known issues, and they will hopefully be fixed soon.

+Meanwhile, you'll need to install both Stack and GHC from [GHCUp](https://www.haskell.org/ghcup/).
-Meanwhile, you'll need to configure Stack to use a GHC binary installed from [GHCUp](https://www.haskell.org/ghcup/).
+You'll also need to configure Stack to use the GHC installed by GHCUp.

+1. Remove any extand Stack distribution that didn't come from GHCUp.

+   For example, if you installed Stack from Homebrew or from _haskellstack.org_, remove it.

+2. Install [GHCUp](https://www.haskell.org/ghcup/), and use it to install Stack and Cabal (latest versions).

-1. Make sure GHCUp's _bin_ directory is included in your shell's `PATH` variable.
+3. Make sure GHCUp's _bin_ directory is included in your shell's `PATH` variable.

    For example, on my Mac OS 12.4 system, GHCUp's _bin_ directory is _/Users/daniel/.ghcup/bin_, and this directory appears near the front of my `PATH` variable.

-2. Use GHCUp to _install_ and _set_ the version of GHC you want for your project.
+4. Use GHCUp to _install_ and _set_ the version of GHC you want for your project.

-3. Add a _stack.yaml_ file to your project root if there isn't one already.
+5. Add a _stack.yaml_ file to your project root if there isn't one already.

-4. In _stack.yaml_, add the following top-level properties:
+6. In _stack.yaml_, add the following top-level properties:

    {% highlight yaml %}
    system-ghc: true